berrie-be/flask_Practice-Kaveri/README.md

    - Build: Install dependencies using pip.
    - Test: Run unit tests using a testing framework like pytest.
    - Deploy: If tests pass, deploy the application to a staging environment.

+### 4. Triggers:
+   - Configure the pipeline to trigger a new build whenever changes are pushed to the main branch of the repository.

+### 5. Notifications:
+   - Set up a notification system to alert via email when the build process fails or succeeds.

 # 2. GitHub Actions CI/CD Pipeline Flask App
 ## Objective: Implement a CI/CD workflow using GitHub Actions for a Python application.